-A shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and therefore, are legal owners of the company and the percentage of their ownership depends on the number of shares they hold against the total number of shares made available by the company.
+A shareholder is an individual or an institution that owns shares in a public or a private corporation and, therefore, are legal owners of the company.
+The percentage of their ownership depends on the number of shares they hold against the total number of shares made available by the company.

-- Deciding on the dividend pay-out percentage and make sure the dividends are paid out.
+- Company shareholders decide on the dividend pay-out percentage and ensure the dividends are paid out.

 #1 – Common

 A person or an institution that owns common shares or ordinary shares of a companyOrdinary Shares Of A CompanyOrdinary Shares are the shares that are issued by the company for the purpose of raising the funds from the public and the private sources for its working.
 Such shares carry voting rights and are shown under owner’s equity in the liability side of the balance sheet of the company. is known as a common shareholder.

 Preference shareholders are the persons or institutions that own a “preferred share” of a company is, known as a “preferred shareholder.”
 Regarding liability from a company’s perspective, the preferred sharesPreferred SharesA preferred share is a share that enjoys priority in receiving dividends compared to common stock.
 The dividend rate can be fixed or floating depending upon the terms of the issue.
 Also, preferred stockholders generally do not enjoy voting rights.
 However, their claims are discharged before the shares of common stockholders at the time of liquidation. are seniors to common shares and juniors to debt and bonds.